intelligence38000/android-docs/src/pages/maps/overview/gestures.md

 ## Thresholds

-You can set thresholds for supported gestures, which means that a gesture detector won't fire until the threshold (like minimum rotation angle) is met.
-This allows you to personalize the gestures experience however you would like.
+You can set thresholds for supported gestures, which means that a gesture detector won't fire until it meets the threshold (like minimum rotation angle).
+This allows you to personalize the gestures experience how you would like.

 Set thresholds using `dimen` values, rather than raw pixels, to accommodate for various screen sizes and pixel densities across Android devices.
 For example: